Kim Hyun-joo: 2011–2015: Focusing on weekend dramas

 Kim resumed her acting activities in 2011, playing the daughter from a wealthy publishing company whose life is turned upside down when she learns that she was switched at birth with another baby in Twinkle Twinkle.
-Her performance garnered a Top Excellence Award from the MBC Drama Awards.
+Her performance garnered a Top Excellence Award at the MBC Drama Awards.
 She also starred in Kim Dae-seung's short film Q&A, which was included in If You Were Me 5, an omnibus film commissioned by the National Human Rights Commission of Korea.
-Then in Dummy Mommy (2012), she played a fashion magazine editor with genius-level IQ who feels embarrassed by her developmentally disabled mother (Ha Hee-ra).
+Then in Dummy Mommy (2012), she played a fashion magazine editor with a genius-level IQ who is embarrassed by her developmentally disabled mother (Ha Hee-ra).

-In a departure from her usual characters, Kim played one of the legendary femme fatales of the Joseon Dynasty, Lady Jo (or Jo Gwi-in), in the period drama Blooded Palace: The War of Flowers (2013).
+In a departure from her typical parts, Kim played one of the legendary femme fatales of the Joseon period, Lady Jo (or Jo Gwi-in), in the period drama Blooded Palace: The War of Flowers (2013).
 She said she was "more than delighted to have been given the opportunity to try something new," adding that, "This role will be a new life story for my acting career.
 I personally think it will be more interesting for an actress with an innocent image like myself to take up this wicked role."
-Critics praised Kim's versatility, as Lady Jo transforms from a naive young girl into an ambitious royal concubine who uses her beauty and wiles on King Injo in her thirst for power.
+Critics praised Kim's versatility, as Lady Jo transforms from a naive young girl into an ambitious royal concubine who uses her beauty and wiles on King Injo in her lust for power.

 In early 2014, Kim began hosting Musical Journey to Yesterday, a music program in which a mix of current idol singers and industry veterans perform live hit songs from the 1970s to 1990s.
 Later that year, she starred in the weekend drama What Happens to My Family?, which had over 40% ratings.
 Her performance garnered the Top Excellence award at the KBS Drama Awards.

 In 2015, she played dual roles in the melodrama, I Have a Lover.
 She won the Top Excellence Top Excellence Award from the APAN Star Awards and SBS Drama Awards.

-2016-present: Professional expansion
+2016–present: Professional expansion

-Kim then starred in Fantastic, playing a drama screenwriter suffering from a terminal illness.
+Kim starred in the drama series Fantastic, portraying a screenwriter grappling with a terminal illness.

-In 2018, she starred in the fantasy melodrama Miracle That We Met, she took the role of a tired wife, trapped in a loveless marriage.
-Kim described her character Sun Hye-jin as "a dormant volcano waiting to be active".
+In 2018, she took on the role of Sun Hye-jin in the fantasy melodrama The Miracle We Met, playing a wife who feels trapped in a loveless marriage.
+Kim described her character as a dormant volcano waiting to erupt, adding depth and complexity to the show's storyline."

-In 2019, Kim appeared in the OCN's drama Watcher.
-She played the role of a criminal lawyer, who was a former elite and promising prosecutor.
-Kim's performance earned rave review that she "created an independent and unique character that has never been seen before".
+In 2019, Kim starred in OCN's drama Watcher, portraying a criminal lawyer who had once been a highly promising prosecutor.
+Her performance garnered rave reviews, with critics praising her for creating a wholly unique and independent character, unlike any that they had seen before.